 Teradyne has instituted a variety of compensation policies and practices to foster and maintain best practices for executive compensation.
 The Compensation Committee reviews these practices on a regular basis.
-Teradyne's current policies and practices include the following:
+Teradyne's current policies and practices related to compensation and governance include the following:

-- Significant director and executive officer stock ownership guidelines; - Appropriate balance between short-term and long-term compensation to discourage short-term risk taking at the expense of long-term results; - Multiple performance objectives used in the determination of variable cash compensation and performance-based stock awards; - Engagement of an independent compensation consultant to advise the Compensation Committee on executive compensation matters; - Executive officers' change-in-control agreements contain a double trigger for acceleration of equity awards requiring a qualifying termination following a change-in-control; - Recoupment of incentive compensation from executives for fraud resulting in financial restatement; - · Policy prohibiting executives and directors from pledging Teradyne common stock; and - Policy prohibiting executives and directors from hedging Teradyne stock (through short selling or the use of financial instruments such as exchange funds, equity swaps, puts, calls, collars or other derivative instruments).
+- Executive officer stock ownership guidelines requiring significant ownership; - Appropriate balance between short-term and long-term compensation to discourage short-term risk taking at the expense of long-term results;

+- Multiple performance objectives used in the determination of variable cash compensation and performance-based stock awards; - Engagement of an independent compensation consultant to advise the Compensation Committee on executive compensation matters; - Executive officers' change-in-control agreements contain a double trigger for acceleration of equity awards requiring a qualifying termination following a change-in-control; - Recoupment of incentive compensation from executives for fraud resulting in financial restatement; - Policy prohibiting executives from pledging Teradyne common stock; and - Policy prohibiting executives from hedging Teradyne stock (through short selling or the use of financial instruments such as exchange funds, equity swaps, puts, calls, collars or other derivative instruments).